-To declutter your home really is grade A adulting.
-You need to remember to give yourself a pat on the back for your efforts, set a new reward every week.
+Learning how to declutter your home really is grade A adulting.
+You need to remember to give yourself a pat on the back for your efforts, set a new reward every single week.
 A meal out, or something you've had your eye on for a while, just make sure it's not more clutter and things that bring your home and life a little more joy.

 7 - Break The Cycle

-Once you've started on the #ClearTheClutter decluttering path, you'll never go back.
+Once you've started on the #ClearTheClutter decluttering path, you'll never go back it'.